rsksmart/lumino-light-client-sdk/README.md

 # How it Works

-When we have a instance of Lumino we have to understand how it works and what are the steps to accomplish it
+Lumino has a predefined path on how it works and how the users should experience using the technology, these points illustrate how it should go.

 1. Onboard the Client with the Hub in order to interact with it (Onboarding)
+2. Register the user with a RIF Notifier, and subscribe to topics
-2. Open a channel with a partner to send and receive payments with them (Open Channel)
+3. Open a channel with a partner to send and receive payments with them (Open Channel)
-3. Deposit some tokens to make a payment (Deposit)
+4. Deposit some tokens to make a payment (Deposit)
-4. Make a Payment (Payments)
+5. Make a Payment (Payments)
-5. Close the channels to settle all the funds and get new onChain balance from the payments (Close Channel)
+6. Close the channels to settle all the funds and get new onChain balance from the payments (Close Channel)

-Even though Lumino may be simple at a first most of the logic behind it is abstracted, allowing the developer not to worry about strange and difficult logical decisions and focus on the User Experience.
+Most of the payments logic and checks are abstracted and checked inside the SDK, so you can focus on writing code for the UX.

 For this we have also a series of Success Callbacks, so when an operation is completed, the developer can provide actual feedback to the user (Callbacks)